 This delicious and aromatic asparagus soup is best served finished with a drizzle of olive oil and some freshly cracked black pepper.

 You can also add a squeeze of lemon juice to bring out the flavors in the soup.
 Add a spoonful of sour cream if you like a cool, creamy topping.

 Then, serve and enjoy!

-If you plan to meal prep this asparagus soup will stay fresh for 3-4 days in the refrigerator when stored in an air tight container with a lid.
+If you plan to meal prep, this asparagus soup will stay fresh for 3-4 days in the refrigerator when stored in an air-tight container with a lid.
 You can reheat this creamy Instant Pot soup in your microwave or over low heat on the stove.
-Heat until just warmed through and be sure to stir well to avoid hot spots.
+Heat until just warmed through, and stir well to avoid hot spots.

 You can also freeze asparagus soup for up to 3 months.
-When you’re ready to reheat the soup, thaw it in the fridge overnight.
+Thaw the soup in the fridge overnight when you’re ready to reheat it.
 Upon reheating, if the consistency of the soup isn’t as creamy as before freezing, you can blend it again until the desired texture is reached.

 Is asparagus soup healthy?

 This creamy Instant Pot asparagus soup is very nutritious!
-Asparagus is a great source of Vitamin A, Vitamin K, and Folate as well as potassium and calcium.
-It’s also naturally gluten free and vegetarian, and is low in calories, carbohydrates, and saturated fat.
+Asparagus is an excellent source of Vitamin A, Vitamin K, and Folate, as well as potassium and calcium.
+It’s also naturally gluten-free and vegetarian and is low in calories, carbohydrates, and saturated fat.

 Asparagus soup is a fantastic dish to serve as an appetizer or main dish anytime!